The types of palm trees Arizona can grow are in about 35-40% of the state.

 Several palm species do fine in Arizona's desert climate with minimal care.

-Washingtonia palms are ideal types in Arizona for being low maintenance.
+Washingtonia palms are ideal types of palm trees for Arizona.
+Most are low maintenance.

 FTC Disclosure: If you purchase via a link on this site, we may earn a small royalty.
 There's no added cost to you.
 Thanks much for any looks/ orders!
 Details>